-The implementation of the bad debt accounting methods may seem a bit fussy to implement.
+The implementation of the bad debt accounting methods may seem a bit fussy implement.
 But, Tally automates the process and makes your accounting process easier regardless of whether you use the direct write off method or the allowance method.
 Tally also helps you stay one step ahead and minimize bad debts in the first place.
-Tally’s receivable and payables management reports help you keep track of debtor’s capabilities, and payment performance.
-It also enables you to easily keep track of and perform a bills ageing analysis of all outstanding invoices.
+Tally’s receivable and payables management reports help you keep track of the debtor’s capabilities and payment performance.
+It also enables you to easily keep track of and perform a bills aging analysis of all outstanding invoices.
 Tally is an essential tool to help businesses track and reduce the occurrence of bad debts that have to be written off.

 Book a free demo to experience TallyPrime and leave your accounting woes to us!

 Best Accounting Software in USA, Accounting Software for Small Businesses in USA, Factors to Consider before Buying Bookkeeping Software for Your Business in USA, Benefits of Payroll Management Software for Small Businesses in USA, Invoicing And Billing Software in USA That Best Suits Your Business

 COGS vs Expenses, What is Revenue Recognition?, Financial Accounting Vs. Managerial Accounting, Real Estate Accounting in US Best Practices and Bonus Tips, Difference Between an Estimate, Quote, Bid, and Proposal, How to Easily Build Great Estimates for Your Projects?